jonassteveneerspxl/front-end/README.md

 curl http://localhost:3000/users
 ```

+## Go to /frontend for solution and readme

+In this folder, you wil find my solution of the assignment with further setup and usage instructions in the readme.md file.

 ## Designs and Wireframes

 **The provided designs are guidelines** and should be treated as wireframes.
 Pixel-perfect implementation is not required.
 You can find design images in the `/designs` folder, and a Figma file is available for import into your own Figma account (free accounts are supported).